AaronLasseigne/active_interaction/README.md

 ### Callbacks

-ActiveModel provides a powerful framework for defining callbacks.
+[ActiveSupport::Callbacks][] provides a powerful framework for defining callbacks.
-ActiveInteraction hooks into that framework to allow hooking into various parts of an interaction's lifecycle.
+ActiveInteraction uses that framework to allow hooking into various parts of an interaction's lifecycle.

 ``` rb
 class Increment < ActiveInteraction::Base